Thorinair/Avalon-Harmonics/Tools/Sub-Miniature_Switch_Wrench/README.md

 **NOTE: The tool should last a long time, but we are unable to guarantee that it will last forever.
 Make sure not to overtighten to prolong the lifetime!**

-Inspired by a the design of [Eurorack pot wrench](https://makerworld.com/en/models/524871#profileId-498872) by Felix Wiegand!
+Need a potentiometer wrench?
+Have a look at [Eurorack pot wrench](https://makerworld.com/en/models/524871#profileId-498872) by Felix Wiegand, which inspired this design!

 Visit Website: https://avalon-harmonics.com/tool/Sub-Miniature_Switch_Wrench/